bq/droid2ino/README.rst

 Installation
 ============

 #.
-Install the ADT Bundle (Android SDK + Eclipse with ADT plugin installed among others.
+Install the ADT Bundle (Android SDK + Eclipse with ADT plugin, among others).

 #.
 If you use a 64 bits Linux, you will need to install ia32-libs-multiarch::